ransom00001/Linux_Notes/README.md

 * ***Cat command:*** the cat command reads each file parameter in sequence and write it to standard output.

-* `Note:` many arguments are options that modifi the default behavior of a program and typically begin with a dash (-).
+* `Note:` many arguments are options that modify the default behavior of a program and typically begin with a dash (-).

 * The cat program simply outputs the contents of one or more files or another source of input.